MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 ## Prerequisites

 - Complete the steps in [Tutorial: Prepare your external tenant to sign in users in a Node.js web application](tutorial-web-app-node-sign-in-prepare-tenant.md) tutorial series.
-After you complete this tutorial, you register an application in your external tenant, associate this app with a user flow and run and test a sample app that signs in user.
+The tutorial teaches you how to register an application in your external tenant, associate the app with a user flow, and tests a sample app that signs in user.
 We refer to this web application as the client web application.

 ## Register MFA web API